Last updated: May 5, 2026

 Does joining PACE mean changing doctors?

 Usually, yes.
-Nonemergency care generally must come from the PACE network or a provider PACE authorizes.
+Most nonemergency care must come from the PACE network or from a provider PACE approves.

 Is PACE free?

 Only for some people.
-If the participant has Medicaid, there is usually no monthly PACE premium.
-Medicare-only participants usually pay a monthly PACE premium plus Part D and Part B obligations.
+If the person has Medicaid, there is usually no monthly PACE premium.
+Medicare-only participants usually pay a PACE premium, a Part D premium, and the Part B premium unless another program pays it.

 Is PACE the same as adult day care?

-No. PACE may use an adult day center, but it is a full Medicare and Medicaid care model that also includes medical care, drugs, home care, transport, and long-term care services.
+No. PACE may use an adult day center, but it is a full Medicare and Medicaid care model.
+It can include medical care, drugs, home care, transport, therapy, and long-term care services.

 Can someone with dementia join?